defi-wonderland/hardhat-account-abstraction/README.md

 1. The SimpleAccount Factory is deployed to the address `0x9406cc6185a346906296840746125a0e44976454` or alternatively entered as an optional parameter in the config
 1. The [CreateXFactory](https://github.com/pcaversaccio/createx) needs to be deployed to its standard address

 <br>

 #### Currently the list of supported chains is, but not limited to the following:

 1. Ethereum Sepolia
-1. Ethereum Goerli
 1. Polygon Mumbai
-1. Base Goerli
+1. Base Sepolia
-1. Optimism Goerli
+1. Optimism Sepolia
-1. Arbitrum Goerli
+1. Arbitrum Sepolia
+1. Mantle Testnet
+1. Avalanche Testnet (Fuji)
+1. Binance Smart Chain Testnet

+And more!

 ## Usage